Turnham Green, Hounslow

 The common was rife with highwaymen and in 1776 a lone gunman robbed the Lord Mayor of London and his retinue.
 None of this lawlessness deterred several noble families from establishing country retreats here in the 18th century, while the village grew in significance as a coaching halt on the road to Bath.

 In 1821 the Horticultural Society of London began to lay out a garden that extended from the south of the green towards Chiswick.
-The society organized an annual fête that was the forerunner of the modern Chelsea Flower Show.
+The society organised an annual fête that was the forerunner of the modern Chelsea flower show.

-Turnham Green gained its church in 1843 and a station in 1877.
+Turnham Green gained its church in 1843 and a – somewhat remote – station in 1877.
+The church’s location is marked with a big pink pin on the map below (just beyond the left edge if you’re viewing on a narrow screen).
 By the end of the 19th century the substantial villas that had lined Chiswick High Road at discrete intervals were being replaced by a ribbon of terraces with shops at street level, while the hinterland filled with a mix of properties, generally getting smaller the later they were built.

 Turnham Green is now very popular with young professionals, many of whom rent their homes privately.
-One-person households are common and statistics show relatively few families with children, although a stroll down Chiswick High Road can give a different impression.
-Over 70 per cent of all 16- to 74-year-olds were employed at the time of the 2001 census, an exceptionally high figure.
+One-person households are common and statistics show relatively few families with children, although a stroll down Chiswick High Road may convey a different impression.

 Postal district: W4